- Primal Force, D.D. Ayres

 Staff Sergeant Shilo Harris is a real vet with real PTSD, and multiple physical problems, since his Humvee hit an IED in Iraq.
 Harris was severely burned on a lot of his body, and his face is largely reconstructed.
 He and his family live in Texas, and I had the privilege of meeting Harris at DFW Writers Conference.
 Steel Will is a grim but ultimately uplifting account of Harris’s struggle to come back from injuries that would have overwhelmed most men, and his struggle to rebuild a life.
 Many veterans suffering from mental and physical trauma and their resulting conditions like PTSD and chronic pain are often treated using medical marijuana solutions.
 Those in need of this kind of thing may want to fill out this Green Health Docs online evaluation for Maine medical marijuana card to see if they will be approved.

 PTSD is a very common issue for war veterans, as well as survivors of abuse and trauma that affects their ability to enjoy life.
 Sufferers often have years of therapy and take medications like CBD oil to lessen the symptoms.
+Sometimes veterans may also need due to stress.
 Unfortunately, it can take a long time for the symptoms to calm.
 Some handle it better than others, and Harris’ is one particularly stunning example.
 I heard that veterans in Canada turn to herbal solutions like weed delivery in order to cope with the many difficult symptoms that come with PTSD.
 It’s a coincidence that I happened to read a fictional account of a traumatized vet who turned to weed right before I read this true account, but the books didn’t jar each other.
 It looks like Harris’ book really details the struggle he faced and may be an inspiration to others with PTSD.
 Hopefully, those afflicted can get help, be it from Blessed CBD oil or from other medical assistance.

 The House of Shattered Wings is a science fiction novel, but beyond that it’s pretty hard to describe.
 I’d never read Aliette de Bodard, who is French, but the description of a Paris locked in an alternative past intrigued me.
 In the Paris of the book, angels fall from the skies, and they are hunted by representatives of various magical houses for their many magical uses.
 Philippe, a gang member and a very mysterious guy, is caught by House Silverspires when he is cutting off the fingers of a Fallen.
 Silverspires forces Philippe to return to their decaying edifice by Notre Dame, which has fallen into ruin.
 Philippe’s attempts to get away, the machinations of the other magical houses, and the missing head of Silverspires are all parts of the plot that unfolds around the fallen angel Isabelle.